vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 The following network requirements apply to deployment of VCHs to standalone ESXi hosts and to vCenter Server:

 - Use a trusted network for the deployment and use of vSphere Integrated Containers Engine.
 - Use a trusted network for the management network.
+For more information about the role and requirements of the management network, see [Configure the Management Network](mgmt_network.md).
 - Connections between Docker clients and the VCH are encrypted via TLS unless you explicitly disable TLS.
 The client network does not need to be trusted.
 - Each VCH requires an IPv4 address on each of the networks that it is connected to.
 The bridge network is handled internally, but other interfaces must have a static IP configured on them, or be able to acquire one via DHCP.
 - Each VCH requires access to at least one network, for use as the public network.
 You can share this network between multiple VCHs.
 The public network does not need to be trusted.